halmasieh/Credit_Risk_Analysis/README.md

 ## Use Ensemble Classifiers to Predict Credit Risk

-### Balanced Random Forest Classifier
-As shown in the following table,
+1- As shown in the following table,